Collingwood Football Club: 1920s and 1930s: Four consecutive premierships

 Collingwood was the most successful Victorian club of the 1920s and 1930s, appearing in 13 out of a possible 20 Grand Finals during the period.
 Collingwood were premiers six times during this time, including four consecutive premierships between 1927 and 1930, a VFL record, and two consecutive premierships in 1935 and 1936.
 The club's coach during this period was Jock McHale, who served as coach from 1912 to 1949.
 Collingwood also had three Brownlow Medallists during the period, with Syd Coventry winning in 1927, Albert Collier in 1929 and Harry Collier in 1930.
 The club's ruthlessly successful period later earned the club the nickname "The Machine".
 American journalist and author Sam Walker included the Machine team in his book The Captain Class, which listed some the author's greatest teams in the history of world sport.

 The Collingwood team of 1927–30 not only achieved four straight premierships, but did so with a winning percentage of around 86% across the four seasons, and an average winning margin of about five goals.
 In 1929 they also became the only team in history to go through a home-and-away season undefeated.
 Collingwood remains the only club in the history of the VFL/AFL to have been declared premiers on four successive occasions.

-1950s: Melbourne rivalry
+1950s: Two premierships

-In the 1950s, rival club Melbourne enjoyed an era of unprecedented success, winning five premierships in six years (the last coming in 1960, and having been runner up in 1954).
+In the 1950s, the Melbourne Football Club enjoyed an era of unprecedented success, winning five premierships in six years (the last coming in 1960, and having been runner up in 1954).
 Collingwood lost two Grand Finals to Melbourne in this decade, but bounced back to win premierships in 1953 and 1958.
 Collingwood's 1958 premiership is much cherished by the club as it prevented Melbourne from equalling Collingwood's record four premierships in a row.

 The 1958 premiership was however to be Collingwood's last for 32 years, as the club was to suffer a string of Grand Final defeats in coming decades.

-Collingwood and Melbourne play their rival match every year within the Queens Birthday Weekend.